kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/camunda7-bpmn.md

 ## Configuration { #configuration }

-Example of the complete configuration described by the `CamundaEngineBpmnConfig` class:
+Example of the complete configuration described by the `CamundaEngineBpmnConfig` interface:

 ===! ":material-code-json: `Hocon`"